cbergen/11ty-nostrils/README.md

 ### 5. Build for production

-The final build is output to the "dist" directory.
+The final build is output to the "build" directory.

 ```
 npm run build